Witness legends from a future queer revolution and experience new ways of being with each other at a family reunion for a post-human universe.

 Performances by: jose e. abad, Zulfikar Ali Bhutto, Gabriel Christian, Abby Crain, Rachael Dichter, and Mira Kautto

-ASL Interpretation by Churyl Zeviar: Saturday Oct 27
+Saturday Oct 27: ASL Interpretation by Churyl Zeviar

-a collaboration between Jose Abad, Zulfikar Ali Bhutto, and Gabriel Christian
+A collaboration between jose e. abad, Zulfikar Ali Bhutto, and Gabriel Christian

-Set in a future past, where eroticism, spirituality and analplay will reign supreme, aleph is for annals (working title) will edify hungry eyes of the successful uprising mounted by queer guerillas Faluda Islam and Black Bussy, who released the world from Western Imperialism, currency, borders, and heteropatriarchy.
+Set in a future past, where eroticism, spirituality and analplay will reign supreme, Alif is for A(n)nals will edify hungry eyes of the successful uprising mounted by queer guerillas Faluda Islam and Black Bussy, who released the world from Western Imperialism, currency, borders, and heteropatriarchy.
 This is a retrospective of a revolution.

 A collaboration by Rachael Dichter and Mira Kautto